vaibhavb/carepack/provisioning/README.md

 ## Work List

-  [ ] Make a shell only install
+- [ ] Make a shell only install
-  [ ] Create an overall config file for one-box install [ ] Support other versions of Linux
+- [ ] Create an overall config file for one-box install
+- [ ] Support other versions of Linux
+- [ ] Use git encrypt to encryp the certificates